boxed/mutmut/README.rst

 .. image:: https://codecov.io/gh/boxed/mutmut/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/boxed/mutmut

-Mutmut is a mutation testing system for Python 3, with a strong focus on ease of use.
+Mutmut is a mutation testing system for Python, with a strong focus on ease of use.
 If you don't know what mutation testing is try starting with `this article <https://hackernoon.com/mutmut-a-python-mutation-testing-system-9b9639356c78>`_.